-Unless otherwise stated all the code here is released under the GNU GPL license.
+Unless otherwise stated all the code here is released under the GNU GPL license (v.2 or v.3) or the Affero GPL license.
 Please note that THERE IS NO WARRANTY FOR ANY OF THE PROGRAMS.
 See section 11 of the GPL for further details.

 Most of this code is now available from public repos at my github page.

 A Shiny web app and R package.
 These are tools for evolutionary accumulation, or event accumulation, models.
 We use code from what are usually referred to as "Cancer Progression Models" (CPM) but these are not limited to cancer (the key idea is that events are gained one by one, but not lost).

 A Bioconductor package, written in R and C++, for forward population genetic simulation in asexual populations, with special focus on cancer progression.
 It is described in OncoSimulR: genetic simulation with arbitrary epistasis and mutator genes in asexual populations, Bioinformatics, 33.
 The development is taking place in its github repo, and the package is also listed in the Genetic Simulation Resources catalogue.